reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

     > **Note**:  The default Docker image repository in Visual Studio Code is set to `localhost:5000/<your module name>`.
 If you were to use a local Docker registry for testing, then **localhost** is fine.

     > **Important**: Make sure to remove any reference to port **5000** from your ACR references!
-That port is used for a local Docker repository but it not used in the ACR case.
+That port is used for a local Docker repository, but it not used in the ACR case.

 1. Wait for Visual Studio Code to create the solution.
 Once the new **IoT Edge Solution** has been created, Visual Studio Code will open the solution.

     > **Note**: If Visual Studio Code prompts you to load required resources or C# extension, click **Yes**